ReactTraining/react-workshop/courses/advanced-composition/03-controlled-components/exercise/README.md

 # Controlled Components

-# Task One: Implement controlled components by passing `index`
+# Task One: Implement controlled components by passing `open` (a boolean)

 - Add an `open` prop to `<Disclosure open={open} />` so it can be controlled.
-Note it will still need the `onChange` as is
+Note it will still need the `onChange` as it's already written.
-- Do a `console.warn` when the owner changes from controlled to uncontrolled and vice versa (this shouldn't be allowed)
+- Do a `console.warn` when the owner changes from controlled to uncontrolled and vice versa (this shouldn't be allowed).

 Remember: